csteach424/csteach424.github.io/index.md

 tags: general site home
 published: true
-summary: Client-Side Web Design, Fall 2015
+summary: Client-Side Web Design, Spring 2016
 ---

 Welcome to the course website for COMP 424, *Client-Side Web Design*.

 This course is offered by the [Department of Computer Science](http://www.luc.edu/cs/) at [Loyola University Chicago](http://www.luc.edu).